-• You can start a raid in Minecraft by approaching a village with Bad Omen effect.
+- Players can start a raid in Minecraft by drinking an ominous bottle and approaching a village with the Bad Omen effect.

-• The raid can either end in defeat if all villagers are dead or in victory if you killed all the illagers.
+- The raid can either end in defeat if all villagers are dead or in victory if you have killed all the illagers.

 One of the most iconic Minecraft updates of all time was the 1.14 Village and Pillage update.
 It not only overhauled the villagers, but it also introduced a rather relevant game mechanic called illager raids.
 They offer a challenging, exciting, and fun combat feature that offers OP loot, advancements, and a fun experience.
-We will do a deep dive into exploring raids in Minecraft and share everything you need to know about them.
-With that said, let’s begin!
+Let’s do a deep dive into Minecraft raids and discuss everything you need to know about them.

 What are Raids in Minecraft